Coarctation of the Aorta

 About Coarctation of the Aorta and Aortic Arch Hypoplasia

 Coarctation of the aorta refers to a distinct area of the aorta that is narrowed or constricted.
-In some children, the entire aortic arch (the part of the aorta that distributes blood to the upper body) -- this is called aortic arch hypoplasia.
+In some children, the entire aortic arch (the part of the aorta that distributes blood to the upper body) is narrowed -- this is called aortic arch hypoplasia.
 These conditions make it difficult for blood to pump through the aorta and to the rest of the body.
 Left untreated, the heart’s left ventricle becomes too thick, which can lead to life-threatening complications.

 Diagnosing Coarctation of the Aorta and Aortic Arch Hypoplasia